Improve Your Physician Practice Operations: Understanding What Kills Efficiency

 “Patients’ agreement with the doctor about the nature of the treatment and need for follow-up is strongly associated with their recovery.
 Some studies have observed a decrease in length of hospital stay and therefore the cost of individual medical visits and fewer referrals.
 Satisfied patients are less likely to lodge formal complaints or initiate malpractice complaints.”

 2. Poor Office Flow

-To make sure everyone in your office is using their time efficiently, their tasks and responsibilities should be broken down clearly.
-Work should be divvied up as equally as possible, and everyone should be doing what they are trained to do.
+To make sure everyone is using their time wisely to increase the efficiency of your medical office, their tasks and responsibilities should be broken down clearly.
+Work should be divided as equally as possible, and everyone should be doing what they are trained to do.

-You can improve your medical practice operations by making sure doctors are not answering phones or handling paperwork; by making sure nurses are always doing what they can to treat patients; and by making sure those who are trained to use administrative software are handling all payments and schedule issues.
+You can improve your physician practice operations by making sure doctors are not answering phones or handling paperwork, by making sure nurses are always doing what they can to treat patients, and by making sure those who are trained to use administrative software are handling all payments and schedule issues.

 “If you flow that whole visit, you see what it takes for each step and who does each piece of that visit.
 That goes hand-in-hand with the development of job descriptions… and is enlightening for a practice.
 It shows you where you may have redundancies, but also shows you that you have to think through who is going to take care of that piece of the visit.”

 One of the best ways to improve physician practice operations is to get your patients in and out of the medical office with efficiency.
 This can be done by utilizing virtual queue management software.
 The QLess healthcare queue management system has been proven to cut down operating costs, boost staff productivity, and eliminate overcrowding in your waiting room.